 The Library Learning Commons is an essential resource for learning in our schools.
 We offer a wide variety of best-selling paperbacks, hardcover fiction, non-fiction as well as reference books.
 Virtual resources are available as well.
-Once a student has completed reading a book, the book will be returned to the Teacher Librarian.
-Books cannot be touched for a minimum of 48 hours before being shelved and re-assigned again.
+Once a student has completed reading a book, the book must be returned to the Teacher Librarian.
 Students are to return all borrowed books or materials on or before the assigned due date.
 Students will be held responsible for lost and/or damaged books or materials.